-A recent television commercial is standing out among the others, not as much for the product that it’s advertising, but for the story it tells about a seven year old girl named Emily.
+This recent television commercial is standing out among the rest, not as much for the product that it’s advertising, but for the story.
+The promo features a seven-year-old girl named Emily.
 Blind since birth, Emily’s imagination runs free when she experiences movies, including her favorite: the 1939 classic film The Wizard of Oz.
 How exactly does Emily watch a movie without seeing it?

 “I think about the shape, I think about color.
 I also think about sound.
 I take it into my brain and I think about… ‘What would it look like to me?'”